ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 └───────┴────────────────────────────────────────────────────────────────────┴──────────────┴────────────────────┴─────────┴──────────────────┴────────────────┘
 ```

-If ClickHouse cannot determine the type, because the data contains only nulls, ClickHouse will throw an exception:
+If ClickHouse cannot determine the type, because the data contains only nulls, an exception will be thrown:
 ```sql
 :) DESC format(JSONEachRow, '{"arr" : [null, null]}')